 The Social Security Administration does not pay for partial disability or short-term disability.
 The Administration assumes that working families have access to other resources that can offer assistance during periods of short-term disability—such as insurance, savings, workers’ compensation, and investments.
 For this reason, the Social Security Administration only pays to those who qualify for total disability.

 If you are counting on Social Security to provide you with financial assistance, you can feel devastated if you are denied.
-The lawyers of Schmidt Kramer have helped many people in similar situations as you qualify for Social Security even after they were turned away.
+The SSD lawyers of Schmidt Kramer have helped many people in similar situations as you qualify for Social Security even after they were turned away.